awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## User left the organization and didn't transfer document ownership<a name="user-left"></a>

-Transfer document ownership to another user in the **Admin Control Panel**\.
-For more information, see [Transferring Document Ownership](transfer-docs.md)\.
+Transfer document ownership to another user in the admin control panel\.
+For more information, see [Transferring document ownership](transfer-docs.md)\.

 ## Need to deploy Amazon WorkDocs Drive or Amazon WorkDocs Companion to multiple users<a name="deploy-multiple"></a>

 Deploy to multiple users in an enterprise by using group policy\.
-For more information, see [Identity and Access Management for Amazon WorkDocs](security-iam.md)\.
+For more information, see [Identity and access management for Amazon WorkDocs](security-iam.md)\.

 ## Online editing isn't working<a name="online-editing"></a>